wellcomecollection/docs/GLOSSARY.md

 **Series**

 **Story**
+In Prismic, this is the Content Type for Articles (listed at `/articles`).
 If no format is assigned to an article, its label on the FE defaults to "Story".

 **Subject**